d2d-weizhi/focus-flow/README.md

 controls.
 - Start by using the included tailwindcss and standard HTML input and buttons.

+## Key Objectives/Tasks

+1. Prototype a Simple UI (minus interation and application logic).
+Status: **COMPLETED**
+2. Add in interaction (event handling).
+Status: **COMPLETED**
+3. Work on application logic (work it feature by feature).
+Status: **COMPLETED**
+4. Implement Dynamic, Smooth-Scaling Design (True Responsive Design).
+Status: **COMPLETED**
+5. Theming & Styles.
+Status: **PENDING**

+Notes:
+- For me to begin the final Theming & Styling stage, I'm waiting for my access of ThemeBuilder Pro to come through from the Progress Telerik team.
+I've already submitted a request, I know they could be process it right now.
+But I should do another follow-up later this week.

 ## Daily Progress & Recap

 ### 18th, Fri